Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders

-The constraints~\eqref{eq:freecp-minimum-start} and \eqref{eq:freecp-maximum-end} ensure that all of the energy-intensive tasks are scheduled such that it the energy-intensive machines has the time to warm up and shut down, respectively.
-Constraints~\eqref{eq:freecp-horizon} ensure that all of the tasks are scheduled inside the scheduling horizon.
-Compared to the constraints~\eqref{eq:freecp-minimum-start} and \eqref{eq:freecp-maximum-end}, we consider all of the tasks in this case. \textsc{NoOverlap} constraints~\eqref{eq:freecp-nooverlap} guarantee that the resource $R_0$ is never processing a task and undergoing an optimal transition at the same time.
+Constraints~\eqref{eq:freecp-minimum-start} and \eqref{eq:freecp-maximum-end} ensure that all energy-intensive tasks are scheduled so that energy-intensive machines have time to warm up and shut down, respectively.
+Constraints~\eqref{eq:freecp-horizon} ensure that all tasks are scheduled within the scheduling horizon.
+Compared to the constraints~\eqref{eq:freecp-minimum-start} and \eqref{eq:freecp-maximum-end}, we consider all of the tasks in this case. \textsc{NoOverlap} constraints~\eqref{eq:freecp-nooverlap} guarantee that the resource $R_0$ never processes a task and undergoes an optimal transition at the same time. \begin{small}